shersica/vttp_miniproject/README.md

 # Anilist

 Anilist is an anime website that allow users to keep track of their favourite animes.
+Built using Java Springboot and Thymeleaf.

 Main Features:
 1. Find out what are the current top animes